tonivix/simpleinjector.extensions/README.md

       public class ProductService : IProductService
       {
       }

-      [DependencyInjection(typeof(IUserService))]
+      // Register using the container extension function (the assembly must be the assembly of the classes(implementations)):

+      container.RegisterByAttribute(assembly, Lifestyle.Scoped);

+- RegisterByConvention

+    All services are registered to implementations by using Convention over Configuration.
+    The naming convention is: '[Classname] : I[Classname]'.

+    Usage:

+    Name class(implementation) with the same name of the service(interface)

+    Example:

-      public class UserService : IUserService
+      public class ProductService : IProductService
       {
       }

-    Register using the container extension function (the assembly must be the assembly of the classes(implementations)):
+      // Register using the container extension function (the assembly must be the assembly of the classes(implementations)):

-      // implementations(classes) and contracts(interfaces) can be in different assemblies.
-Only implementation assemblies must be informed container.RegisterImplementationsFromAssembly(assembly, Lifestyle.Scoped);
+      container.RegisterByConvention(assembly, Lifestyle.Scoped);